CiceroLSNeto/surveytools/sandbox/notes/lessons-learnt.md

 all bands greatly helps reduce this problem.
 Imposing a stricter criterion on roundness may help too.
 Even better: pruning stars from pstselect was found to be the killer trick.
+* Atmospheric refraction is not a concern because the astrometric standards in the field would suffer the ~same effect.